ProjetPP/PPP-QuestionParsing-Grammatical/TEST.md

 May need to install [jsonrpclib](https://github.com/tcalmant/jsonrpclib) (for python3).

 Go to the folder where CoreNLP is installed (usually the Scripts/ folder) and run:

   CORENLP="stanford-corenlp-full-2014-08-27" python3 -m corenlp

+To remove copula relations (other flags can be passed in the same way):

+  CORENLP="stanford-corenlp-full-2014-08-27" CORENLP_OPTIONS="-parse.flags \" -makeCopulaHead\"" python3 -m corenlp

 Parsing using a server
 ======================